heche-psb/wgd/README.md

 export PATH="$PATH:~/.local/bin/wgd"
 ```

 Note that the version of `numpy` is important (for many other packages are the same of course), especially for `fastcluster` package.
 In our test, the `numpy` 1.19.0 works fine on `python3.6/8`.
-If you met some errors or warnings about numpy, maybe considering pre-install `numpy` as 1.19.0 or other close-by versions before you install `wgd`.
+If you met some errors or warnings about `numpy`, maybe considering pre-install `numpy` as 1.19.0 or other close-by versions before you install `wgd`.

 ## Parameters

 There are 7 main programs in `wgd v2`: `dmd`,`focus`,`ksd`,`mix`,`peak`,`syn`,`viz`.
 Hereafter we will provide a detailed elucidation on each of the program and its associated parameters.
 Please refer to the [Usage](#usage) for the scenarios to which each parameter applies.

-The program `wgd dmd` can realize the delineation of whole paranome, RBHs (Reciprocal Best Hits), MRBHs (Multiple Reciprocal Best Hits), orthogroups and some other orthogroup-related functions, including circumscription of nested single-copy orthogroups (NSOGs), unbiased uest of single-copy orthogroups (SOGs) over missing inparalogs, construction of BUSCO-guided single-copy orthogroups (SOGs),and the collinear coalescence inference of phylogeny.
+The program `wgd dmd` can realize the delineation of whole paranome, RBHs (Reciprocal Best Hits), MRBHs (Multiple Reciprocal Best Hits), orthogroups and some other orthogroup-related functions, including circumscription of nested single-copy orthogroups (NSOGs), unbiased test of single-copy orthogroups (SOGs) over missing inparalogs, construction of BUSCO-guided single-copy orthogroups (SOGs),and the collinear coalescence inference of phylogeny.
 ```
 wgd dmd sequences (option)
 --------------------------------------------------------------------------------
 -o, --outdir, the output directory, default wgd_dmd -t, --tmpdir, the temporary working directory, default None, if None was given, the tmpdir will be assigned random names in current directory and automately removed at the completion of program, else the tmpdir will be kept
--c, --cscore, the c-score to restrict the homologs of MRBHs, default None, if None was given, the c-score funcion won't be activated
+-c, --cscore, the c-score to restrict the homolog similarity of MRBHs, default None, if None was given, the c-score funcion won't be activated, else expecting a decimal within the range of 0 and 1
--I, --inflation, the inflation factor for MCL program, default 2.0 -e, --eval, the e-value cut-off for similarity in diamond and/or hmmer, default 1e-10 --to_stop, flag option, whether to translate through STOP codons, if the flag was set, translation will be terminated at the first in-frame stop codon, else a full translation continuing on passing any stop codons will be initiated
+-I, --inflation, the inflation factor for MCL program, default 2.0, with higher value leading to more but smaller clusters -e, --eval, the e-value cut-off for similarity in diamond and/or hmmer, default 1e-10 --to_stop, flag option, whether to translate through STOP codons, if the flag was set, translation will be terminated at the first in-frame stop codon, else a full translation continuing on passing any stop codons will be initiated
 --cds, flag option, whether to only translate the complete CDS that starts with a valid start codon and only contains a single in-frame stop codon at the end and must be dividable by three, if the flag was set, only the complete CDS will be translated
--f, --focus, the species to be merged on local MRBHs, default None, if None was given, the local MRBHs won't be inferred -ap, --anchorpoints, the anchor points data file, default None -coc, --collinearcoalescence, flag option, whether to initiate the collinear coalescence analysis, if the flag was set, the analysis will be initiated
+-f, --focus, the species to be merged on local MRBHs, default None, if None was given, the local MRBHs won't be inferred -ap, --anchorpoints, the anchor points data file from i-adhore for constructing the orthogroups with anchor pairs, default None
--sm, --segments, the segments data file used in collinear coalescence analysis if initiated, default None -le, --listelements, the listsegments data file used in collinear coalescence analysis if initiated, default None -gt, --genetable, the gene table datafile used in collinear coalescence analysis if initiated, default None -kf, --keepfasta, flag option, whether to output the sequence information of MRBHs, if the flag was set, the sequences of MRBHs will be in output
+-sm, --segments, the segments data file used in collinear coalescence analysis if initiated, default None -le, --listelements, the listsegments data file used in collinear coalescence analysis if initiated, default None -gt, --genetable, the gene table datafile used in collinear coalescence analysis if initiated, default None -coc, --collinearcoalescence, flag option, whether to initiate the collinear coalescence analysis, if the flag was set, the analysis will be initiated
+-kf, --keepfasta, flag option, whether to output the sequence information of MRBHs, if the flag was set, the sequences of MRBHs will be in output
--kd, --keepduplicates, flag option, whether to allow the same gene to occur in different MRBHs, if the flag was set, the same gene can be assigned to different MRBHs
+-kd, --keepduplicates, flag option, whether to allow the same gene to occur in different MRBHs (only meaningful when the cscore was used), if the flag was set, the same gene can be assigned to different MRBHs
 -gm, --globalmrbh, flag option, whether to initiate global MRBHs construction, if the flag was set, the --focus option will be ignored and only global MRBHs will be built
 -n, --nthreads, the number of threads to use, default 4 -oi, --orthoinfer, flag option, whether to initiate orthogroup infernece, if the flag was set, the orthogroup infernece program will be initiated
--oo, --onlyortho, flag option, whether to only conduct orthogroup infernece, if the flag was set, only the orthogroup infernece program will be conducted while the other analysis won't be initiated
+-oo, --onlyortho, flag option, whether to only conduct orthogroup infernece, if the flag was set, only the orthogroup infernece pipeline will be performed while the other analysis won't be initiated
--gn, --getnsog, flag option, whether to initiate the searching for nested single-copy gene families (NSOGs), if the flag was set, additional NSOGs analysis will be performed besides the basic orthogroup infernece
+-gn, --getnsog, flag option, whether to initiate the searching for nested single-copy gene families (NSOGs) (only meaningful when the orthogroup infernece pipeline was activated), if the flag was set, additional NSOGs analysis will be performed besides the basic orthogroup infernece
--tree, --tree_method, which gene tree inference program to invoke, default fasttree -ts, --treeset, the parameters setting for gene tree inference, default None, this option can be provided multiple times -mc, --msogcut, the ratio cutoff for mostly single-copy family and species representation in collinear coalescence inference, default 0.8.
+-tree, --tree_method, which gene tree inference program to invoke (only meaningful when the collinear coalescence, gene-to-family assignment or NSOGs analysis were activated), default fasttree
+-ts, --treeset, the parameters setting for gene tree inference, default None, this option can be provided multiple times -mc, --msogcut, the ratio cutoff for mostly single-copy family (meaningful when activating the orthogroup infernece pipeline) and species representation in collinear coalescence analysis, default 0.8.
 -ga, --geneassign, flag option, whether to initiate the gene-to-family assignment analysis, if the flag was set, the analysis will be initiated
--am, --assign_method, which method to conduct the gene-to-family assignment analysis, default hmmer -sa, --seq2assign, the queried sequences data file in gene-to-family assignment analysis, default None, this option can be provided multiple times
+-sa, --seq2assign, the queried sequences data file in gene-to-family assignment analysis, default None, this option can be provided multiple times
--fa, --fam2assign, the queried familiy data file in gene-to-family assignment analysis, default None -cc, --concat, flag option, whether to initiate the concatenation pipeline for orthogroup infernece, if the flag was set, the analysis will be initiated
+-fa, --fam2assign, the queried familiy data file in gene-to-family assignment analysis, default None -cc, --concat, flag option, whether to initiate the concatenation pipeline for orthogroup infernece, if the flag was set, the analysis would be initiated
--te, --testsog, flag option, whether to initiate the unbiased test of single-copy gene families, if the flag was set, the analysis will be initiated
+-te, --testsog, flag option, whether to initiate the unbiased test of single-copy gene families, if the flag was set, the analysis would be initiated
--bs, --bins, the number of bins divided in gene length normalization, default 100 -np, --normalizedpercent, the percentage of upper hits used for gene length normalization, default 5 -nn, --nonormalization, flag option, whether to call off the normalization, if the flag was set, no normalization will be conducted
+-bs, --bins, the number of bins divided in the gene length normalization, default 100 -np, --normalizedpercent, the percentage of upper hits used for gene length normalization, default 5 -nn, --nonormalization, flag option, whether to call off the normalization, if the flag was set, no normalization would be conducted
--bsog, --buscosog, flag option, whether to initiate the busco-guided single-copy gene family analysis, if the flag was set, the analysis will be initiated
+-bsog, --buscosog, flag option, whether to initiate the busco-guided single-copy gene family analysis, if the flag was set, the analysis would be initiated
 -bhmm, --buscohmm, the HMM profile datafile in the busco-guided single-copy gene family analysis, default None -bctf, --buscocutoff, the HMM score cutoff datafile in the busco-guided single-copy gene family analysis, default None
 ```